 The largest cities in San Joaquin County are on the eastern edge of the Sacramento-San Joaquin Delta, and include Stockton (population 292,000), Lathrop (population 18,000), and Manteca (population 72,000.)
 The Stockton metropolitan area is protected by a system of levees that was built between the gold rush and the 1920s.
 Parts of the system were improved by the Army Corps of Engineers after the Flood Control Act of 1944.
 After Hurricane Katrina, the San Joaquin Area Flood Control Agency worked with the Army Corps of Engineers to create a plan for upgrading the levees to 200 year levels of protection.
 The Corps released the Draft Lower San Joaquin Interim Feasibility Study and Environmental Impact Statement / Environmental Impact Report in February 2015.
-The final feasibility study for the $803.7 million plan has yet to be completed.
+The Final Integrated Interim Feasibility Study for the $1.09 billion plan was released in January of 2018.

-In the interim feasibility study, the Army Corps of Engineers noted that 264,000 people live in floodplains in the Stockton metropolitan area, with $21 billion in damageable property and 23 critical structures:
+In the Final Integrated Interim Feasibility Study, the Army Corps of Engineers noted that 235,000 people live in levee protected floodplains in the Stockton metropolitan area, with $28.7 billion in damageable property:

-The existing levee system within the study area protects over 71,000 acres of mixed-use land with a current population estimated at 264,000 residents and an estimated $21 billion in damageable property.
-In addition to the residents and property, the levee system protects approximately 23 structures considered to be critical infrastructure (hospitals, police and fire stations, etc.) as well as the Interstate 5 and State Highway 99 corridors.
+The existing levee system within the study area protects over 71,000 acres of mixed-use land with a current population estimated at 235,000 residents and an estimated $28.7 billion in damageable property. (p.
+5-27.)

-1Lower San Joaquin plan area levees Source: Army Corps of Engineers feasibility study, p.
+1Lower San Joaquin plan area levees Source: Army Corps of Engineers draft feasibility study, p.
 89

 Seepage endangers levees